Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 - The process starts by **deriving relations for the logical data model**, which includes:
   1. Creating the relations
-  2. Refining the attributes
+  2. Refining the attributes.
+For example, a non-atomic `full_name` attribute could be refined to `first_name` and `surname` attributes
   3. Determining primary and foreign keys
-  4. Determining other types of integrity constraints
+  4. Determining other types of integrity constraints.
+For example `Course` relation's `name` attribute should have a not null constraint

 ---